Chura Matar

 Poha – You will need a thick variety of poha for this recipe.

 Ghee – Make chura matar in ghee to give it an authentic taste.
-But if you want to make a vegan version, you can use vegetable oil too.
+But if you want to make a vegan version, you can use oil too.

 Cilantro – Finish it with freshly chopped cilantro (fresh coriander leaves).